Alexey Dobrovolsky: Views and thought

-According to Dobrovolsky himself and people who knew him, Nazi ideas, coupled with Nazi symbolism and aesthetics, made a deep impression on him in the 1960s.
-He began to dream of the complete extermination of the Jews.
-Dobrovolsky's new friends, Nazis and collaborators, convinced him that the Americans themselves had allegedly built gas chambers in order to accuse the Nazis of genocide.
+According to Dobrovolsky himself and those who knew him, Nazi ideas, coupled with Nazi symbolism and aesthetics, made a profound impression on him in the 1960s.
+He began dreaming of the total extermination of the Jews.
+Dobrovolsky's new friends, Nazis and collaborators, convinced him that the Americans themselves had built gas chambers in order to frame the Nazis for genocide.
 From S. R. Arsenyev-Hoffman, Dobrovolsky first learned about the "faith of the ancestors" and the role of the "Nordic race".
-Later, in 1969, having bought a library of rare books, he became interested in paganism and the occult and became a supporter of the esoteric ideas of Helena Blavatsky.
+Later, in 1969, after purchasing a library of rare books, he became fascinated with paganism and the occult and became a follower of Helena Blavatsky's Theosophy.

-The historian and religious scholar Roman Shizhensky identified common, and in some places completely identical, points in the concepts of Dobrovolsky and the Nazi ideologist Hermann Wirth, the first leader of the Ahnenerbe, whose work The Oera Linda Chronicle (1933) Dobrovolsky presumably used as a source.
-Dobrovolsky's historical and mythological concept contains ideas about time and its attributes similar to Wirth's: in nature and the universe, examples of "revolving spheres" and "a series of ideally coordinated cycles" are abundant.
-He views the beauty of nature as the beauty of a mature, complete being, which is in eternal rotation.
-Following Wirth, Dobrovolsky considered the north to be the original habitat of the “Aryans”: “Vague ideas and archaic beliefs about the Northern Homeland have been preserved by many Indo-European peoples… All these legends are genetically linked and go back to a certain single archetype, which as a whole can be conventionally called the "Legend of the Nordic Homeland".”
+The historian and religious scholar Roman Shizhensky identified common, and in some places completely identical, points in the concepts of Dobrovolsky and Nazi ideologist Hermann Wirth, the first leader of the Ahnenerbe, whose work The Oera Linda Chronicle (1933) Dobrovolsky presumably used as a source.
+Dobrovolsky's historical and mythological concepts contain notions of time and its attributes similar to Wirth's: nature and the universe abound with "revolving spheres" and "a succession of perfectly coordinated cycles".
+He views the beauty of nature as the beauty of a mature, self-contained being, which exists in eternal rotation.
+Following Wirth, Dobrovolsky believed the north to be the original habitat of the "Aryans": "Vague notions and archaic beliefs about the Northern Homeland have been preserved by many Indo-European peoples… All these legends are genetically linked and trace back to a single archetype, which, taken as a whole, can be conventionally called the 'Legend of the Nordic Homeland'."

-Wirth and Dobrovolsky believed that Atlantis and Thule were the names of the same continent or archipelago – in Dobrovolsky’s words, the “ancestral hearth” of the “Aryan” peoples.
-Wirth and Dobrovolsky associated the mythical golden age with the era of matriarchy.
-Dobrovolsky viewed the woman Rahel as divinely chosen one, keeper of ancestral memory: “The Mother was more of a Deity than a superior… all family and social life was built around her.
-A woman is the head of the clan, the keeper of the hearth, the guardian of clan orders and customs, and the performer of rituals and sacred rites.
-She is also the heir to the witchcraft knowledge and the mediator with the world of Spirits, for she, as a woman, is genetically endowed with a heightened intuitive susceptibility to occult influences...".
+Wirth and Dobrovolsky believed that Atlantis and Thule were the names of the same continent or archipelago — in Dobrovolsky’s words, the “ancestral hearth” of the “Aryan” peoples.
+Wirth and Dobrovolsky believed in a mythical golden age characterized as the era of matriarchy.
+Dobrovolsky viewed women as divinely chosen, keepers of ancestral memory: “The Mother was more of a deity than a superior… all family and social life was built around her.
+A woman is the head of the clan, the keeper of the hearth, the guardian of clan customs and traditions, the performer of sacred rites.
+She is also the heir to witchcraft knowledge and the intermediary with the spirit world, for as a woman, she is genetically endowed with a heightened intuitive sensitivity to occult influences...".